sonydevworld/spresense/examples/audio_player/worker/README.txt

 ---------------------------
 Directorys and files

+-main.cpp

+  This file include main() funtion.
+  Basically, you should not edit this file, but you can edit, too.
+  If you edit these files, the operation cannot be guaranteed.

 -[lib]

   Including Makefile to build ASMP library which is used for inter CPU communication.
   Source codes are place at SDK directory, and you don't need to change them.

--[postfilter]

-   Files for postfilter processing is here.
-   Internaly, separete some directories.

-  -[command]

-     This directory includes header file which defines command formet of Postfilter worker.
-     This command format is not need to change.
-User defined format could be written other file. (explain after.)

-  -[framework]

-     There are source codes for framework of Postfilter worker.
-     Basically, you should not edit files.
-But you can edit too.
-     If you edit these files, the operation cannot be guaranteed.

 -[userproc]

+  There are source codes for your Postfilter worker.
-     Under this directory, all files are able edit by user freely.
+  Basically, under this directory, all files are able edit by user freely.

-     -include/userproc_packet_defs.h
+  -[include]

+    -rcfilter.h
+    -userproc.h

+      Header files of this sample RC fileter.

+    -userproc_command.h

       Command format defition.

-     -include/userproc.h

-       Header file of your source code.

-     -src/userproc.cxx

-       Your source code. you can edit and write any process here.
+      You can change this file to fit your Postfilter worker command.
+      But all command must inherit base command definition of framework.

+  -[src]

     Postfilter source codes are there.
 Only templete is written.
     You are able to implement as you like.

+    -rcfilter.cpp
+    -userproc.cxx

+      Source code files of this sample RC fileter.

 ---------------------------
 Build

-Postfilter worker build will be automatically run when build this(audio_player_pf) example.
+Postfilter worker build will be automatically run when build this example.
-When build complete "POSTFILTER" elf binary file will be created "postfilter" directory.
+When build complete "POSTPROC" elf binary file will be created "worker" directory.